 What is the Power BI Desktop?

-Power BI Desktop is a free application you install on the local computer that lets you connect to, transform, and visualize your data.
+Power BI Desktop is a free application you install on the local computer that lets you connect, transform, and visualize your data.
 Product Group at Microsoft works tirelessly to roll out monthly updates for Power BI Desktop.

 There are two ways one can install the Power BI Desktop.
 Depending on the download method, the Power BI desktop is updated.
-If Power BI Desktop is installed from Microsoft Store then it gets updated automatically.
-Whereas if one was to download the msi installer file then it is the user’s responsibility to keep the desktop updated.
+If Power BI Desktop is installed from Microsoft Store, then it gets updated automatically.
+Whereas if one were to download the msi installer file, it is the user’s responsibility to keep the desktop updated.

 From Downloads Page